The (theta, wheel)-free graphs Part III: cliques, stable sets and coloring: Decomposition of (theta, wheel)-free graphs

 A 2-join $(X_1,X_2)$ of $G$ is an {\em extreme 2-join} if for some $i\in \{ 1,2 \}$ and all $k\geq 3$ the block of decomposition $G_i^k$ has no 2-join.
 In this case $X_i$ is an {\em extreme side} of such a 2-join.

 Graphs in general do not necessarily have extreme 2-joins (an example is given in \cite{nicolas.kristina:two}), but it is shown in \cite{nicolas.kristina:two} that graphs with no star cutset do.
-It is also shown in \cite{nicolas.kristina:two} that if $G$ has no star cutset then the blocks of decomposition w.r.t.\ a 2-join whose marker paths are of length at least 3, also have no star cuset.
+It is also shown in \cite{nicolas.kristina:two} that if $G$ has no star cutset then the blocks of decomposition w.r.t.\ a 2-join whose marker paths are of length at least 3, also have no star cutset.
 This is then used to show that in a graph with no star cutset, a minimally-sided 2-join is extreme.
 We summarize these results in the following lemma.

 \begin{lemma}[\cite{nicolas.kristina:two}] Let $G$ be a graph with no star cutset.
 Let $(X_1,X_2,A_1,A_2,B_1,B_2)$ be a split of a minimally-sided 2-join of $G$ with $X_1$ being a minimal side, and let $G_1$ and $G_2$ be the corresponding blocks of decomposition whose marker paths are of length at least 3.
-Then the following hold: \begin{enumerate} \item $|A_1|\geq 2$, $|B_1|\geq 2$, and in particular all the vertices of $A_2\cup B_2$ are of degree at least~3. \item $(X_1,X_2)$ is an extreme 2-join, with $X_1$ being an extreme side (in particular, $G_1$ has no 2-join). \end{enumerate} \end{lemma}
+Then the following hold: \begin{enumerate} \item $|A_1|\geq 2$, $|B_1|\geq 2$, and in particular all the vertices of $A_2\cup B_2$ are of degree at least~3. \item If $G_1$ and $G_2$ do not have star cutsets, then $(X_1,X_2)$ is an extreme 2-join, with $X_1$ being an extreme side (in particular, $G_1$ has no 2-join). \end{enumerate} \end{lemma}

 The following simple lemma is useful and not proved in the previous papers of the series.

 \begin{lemma} Let $G$ be in $\mathcal D$.
 Let $(X_1,X_2,A_1,A_2,B_1,B_2)$ be a split of a minimally-sided 2-join of $G$ with $X_1$ being a minimal side, and let $G_1$ and $G_2$ be the corresponding blocks of decomposition.
 If the block of decomposition $G_1$ is a P-graph, then $X_1$ contains a vertex that has degree~2 in $G$. \end{lemma}